 Phase 3 – Engagement and consultation around priorities (March – May 2017)

 Phase 4 – Convergence on framework (June – September 2017)

 Phase 5 – Convergence on objectives and strategies (October 2017 – January 2018)

 Phase 6 – Translation to actions and deliverables (first step in implementation; spring 2018)

-Thanks to all of you who have submitted comments to date, whether through the initial online survey, via the website or during our Facebook Live event.
-Please find below a summary of what we’ve heard so far:
+Thanks to all of you who have submitted comments to date, whether through the online surveys, at the open house events, via the website or during our Facebook Live event.
+Please find below a summary of what we have heard so far: